 SECOND BACHELORS DEGREE

-Tusculum College will confer a second bachelor’s degree when students meet the following requirements:
+Tusculum University will confer a second bachelor’s degree when students meet the following requirements:

 - Completion of a first bachelor’s degree from a regionally accredited collegiate institution.
 Note: Duplicate degrees will not be awarded for any reason.

-- Acceptance and enrollment at Tusculum College as a degree-seeking student.
+- Acceptance and enrollment at Tusculum University as a degree-seeking student.

 - Submission and approval of a declaration of major form.

-- Successful completion of the minimum number of hours for the major as stated in the college catalog.
+- Successful completion of the minimum number of hours for the major as stated in the University catalog.

 - Satisfaction of any additional general education/elective hours for the major.

 - Adherence to any additional academic/financial obligations.
 A student pursuing a second bachelor’s degree is subject to all departmental admissions requirements and to all departmental and graduation requirements